MG-cpu90/assignment9/README.md

 ## Installation
 * Clone the GitHub repository into a folder on your computer by typing "git clone" in your terminal window, followed by a "space" and the pasted [link to the repository](https://github.com/MG-cpu90/assignment9)

-* In order to install the packages, it is necessary to open the assignment folder in the terminal window and run the "npm install" command
+* A package.json file is included in the repository, therefore, in order to install the packages needed to run the application, it is necessary to open the assignment folder in the terminal window and run the "npm install" command

 ## Usage